alicebob/sqlittle/README.md

 after database.RUnlock().

-# low level sqlite gotchas
+# low level SQLite gotchas

 The low level routines don't change any fields, they simply pass on how data is stored in the database by SQLite.
 Notably that includes: